Whether you are looking to enter the workforce for the first time or upgrade your skillset for career advancement, we have programs for you.

 Click on the course titles below to view schedule and information.

-Textbooks and access to the 2019 SHRM Learning System included.
+Textbooks and access to the 2020 SHRM Learning System are included.
+Visit the SHRM website at certification.shrm.org to view exam and eligibility information.

 Instructor: Stephen W. Oliver, Ed.D.